Advanced IVF treatments

 We are one of the few clinics globally that don’t charge extra for this procedure.
 We believe every couple, regardless of their infertility problem, deserves the most suitable treatment and our embryologists will use all their expertise and knowledge to determine whether ICSI is likely to be a suitable option for you.

 IMSI is a technique that involves the selection of a spermatozoon which has external as well as internal normal morphology.
 This is feasible by using an inverted microscope that provides a magnifying power around 6000 times more compared to ICSI.
 The above fact allows the detailed observation of the inner content of the spermatozoon.
 After the selection, the most suitable spermatozoon is used for ICSI.
-We do not charge extra for this procedure.

 Aspiration of testis fluid and tissue by applying negative pressure with a fine needle.